 The Fama-French Three Factor model calculates an investment’s likely rate of return based on three elements: overall market risk, the degree to which small companies outperform large companies and the degree to which high-value companies outperform low-value companies.

 The model uses market capitalization to calculate a company’s size, comparing small-cap firms to large cap-firms.
 It uses book-to-market to calculate a company’s value, comparing high book-to-market value companies against low book-to-market value companies.
 Book-to-market is simply the inverse of the price-to-book ratio.
 This third element is used to distinguish value stocks from growth stocks.

-The model is known as a three-factor model, in distinction to the CAPM, which only uses the single factor of market risk to calculate likely return on an investment.
+The model is known as a three-factor model, in distinction to the CAPM, which only uses the single factor of market risk to calculate the likely return on investment.

 The Fama-French Three Factor Model Formula

 In shorthand this model is expressed as:

 - Return = Rf + Ri + SMB + HML

 - Return is the rate of return on your portfolio or investment being measured

 - Rf is the risk-free rate, the rate of return given by a zero-risk asset such as a Treasury bond or bill